- Why are some countries rich and other poor?

 - Why do people start their own company?

 - How can subsidies and taxes help reduce pollution?

 If you choose to study Economics and Business Economics in Utrecht, you choose a broad-based view on economic issues: the real-world perspective.
 What are the needs and objectives of people and organisations in our complex society?
 What choices do they make in order to fulfil their needs and achieve their objectives?
-To find the right answers to these questions we analyse economic issues with the insights of other fields such as Geography, Law and Social Sciences.
+To find the right answers to these questions we analyse economic issues with the insights of other fields such as Geography, Law, Social Sciences and Data Science.

 International learning environment

 Your insights will be enriched by the international learning environment offered by the Utrecht University School of Economics (U.S.E.).
 Students come from more than 50 different countries.
 The programme crosses multiple borders: language borders, geographical borders and the borders of other disciplines.

 - Dutch and other EU/EEA students (statutory fee 2019-2020, full-time): € 2,083